Virtual-Coffee/bot-meetingplace-events/README.md

 ## Setting up

-The bot runs on a schedule as managed by the GitHub Actions.
-They require the following [secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) to be setup:
+The bot runs on a schedule as managed by Heroku Scheduler (We did try GitHub Actions, but they proved unreliable at running on time).
+It requires the following [secrets](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets) to be setup:

 | Secret            | Source                                                      | Purpose                                   |
 | ----------------- | ----------------------------------------------------------- | ----------------------------------------- |